 3, 4 and 5 bedroom properties

 About the DevelopmentAnyone who has driven down the M1 in the past will remember the tall forest of radio masts that was once Rugby Radio Station – the largest transmitting station in the world.
-Today this prime site is set to become a major new development, and already has its own primary school, pub restaurant and community venue, and will soon have its own high school giving residents a distinct advantage in this underserved town.
+Today this prime site is set to become a major new development, and already has its own primary school, pub restaurant and community venue, a ten minute drive to the Elliots Field shopping centre and will soon have its own high school giving residents a distinct advantage in this underserved town.

 Located just 3miles east of Rugby town centre, and within easy reach of a choice of Ofsted ‘outstanding’ schools, Houlton has excellent road and rail connections across Central England and beyond.

 The development will bring a choice of 2, 3, 4 and 5 bedroom homes, both from our award winning Heritage Collection and in premium designs.
 Register your interest today and we’ll keep you right up to date as new plots are released and new show homes opened.
 Remember, it only takes a 5% deposit to secure one of these new homes near Rugby with Help to Buy, and with Help to Sell from Redrow it’s just as easy to find a buyer for your old place.